Blog · Review Essay · Last reviewed June 16, 2026

 The AI-Age Reading

 The book's chapters on mind, consciousness, moral status, computation, and value become especially sharp here.
 If digital systems eventually host beings with morally relevant experience, then the moral circle cannot stop at biological substrate.
 But the inverse lesson is just as important: uncertainty about machine consciousness does not license fake social authority today.
-A system can be morally uncertain while still being commercially designed, legally owned, and institutionally accountable.
+There is no need to claim that current AI systems are conscious, divine, or AGI to regulate the real effects they already have.
+A system can be metaphysically unsettled while still being commercially designed, legally owned, and institutionally accountable.

 That distinction matters for companion AI and agentic systems.
 Users may not need to believe a model is conscious for a relationship to become real in its consequences.
 The attachment, disclosure, habit, dependency, and trust are human realities.
 The model's inner life remains unsettled.
 Governance has to handle both facts at once.